DCotterill/halixia-hugo/content/ma/start-a-shed-398.md

 Men’s Sheds are a place to pursue practical interests, to practice skills and enjoy making and mending - whilst making social connections and friendship - set one up and help men in your community.

 We are social beings, and interacting with people is in our nature.
-But it also brings us benefits on a mental and physical level, social motivation and social contact can help to improve memory formation and recall and protects the brain from neurodegenerative diseases.
+Helping others enjoy the mental and physical benefits of social connectiveness brings its own rewards instilling a strong sense of purpose, boosting our own wellbeing.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |